asdfjkl/ecdsa_playground/README.md

     Having several zeros improves performance, since fewer point additions are required.
 On the other hand, this again is per-se not sca-resistant, since we have different timings for zero/non-zero values.

+- `05_montgomery` : straight-forward montgomery implementation using montgomery multiplication; nor further side-channel resistance

+- `05_babygiantstep` : A toy implementation to illustrate the baby-step giant step algorithm.
+Of course, this does not scale in python for nistp256, thus here we limit ourselves to 32 bit scalars.

 ## PyTest

 Some tests are implemented to make sure that the implementations generate valid ECDSA signatures.
-To run these tests, install `pytest`, open a commandline, change to the appropriate subdirectory and run `pytest`, e.g.
+To run these tests, install `pytest`, open a commandline, change to the appropriate subdirectory and run `python -m pytest`, e.g.

 ````
 cd ECC_01_plain_double_add
-pytest
+python -m pytest
 ````

 ## Paper References